legitmaxwu/whirlwind/README.md

 4. Contract loses user's funds

 Vectors of failure:

-* SNARK verification.
+- SNARK verification.
 Each verifier has different risks associated
-* Ownership hash tampering
+- Ownership hash tampering
-* Pool whitelisting and updates
+- Pool whitelisting and updates
-* Withdrawals (is it correct to source)
+- Withdrawals (is it correct to source)

-# Future Optimizations
+# Future Work

-- Pool allowance list should be a Map
 - Output denom should be inferred from the passed in routes
 - Will Osmosis support CW-20s?
 - Bigger root history size
+- Handle any string for wallet address input